Image Map

 What is the point of posting written learning intentions for students who can't read yet?
 Instead of writing them out like I do for the older grades, for Kindergarten (and self-contained special education classes) I created cards with images that show the concepts I cover in those classes and the ways students would demonstrate their learning, and post those instead.

 My research indicates that written learning intentions and success criteria are not something that educational researchers recommend for early childhood.
 I have not seen anything that shows they have any positive impact on student learning for younger students.
 But if you are required, like me, to have them for every grade including preschool/ Kindergarten, adding pictures makes it possible for students to understand and connect with the posted learning intentions without having to spend so much of our short class times on the reading itself, and can serve as a great visual for referencing the concepts during the lesson.
+Read more about what I've done and how (and get a copy of the visuals I use) in this post.

 2. Use the learning intention to pique student interest